Drainage Careers Advice: How Chris Went From Trainee Drainage Engineer to CCTV Systems Manager

 What advice would you have for people starting in the industry?

-Firstly, I think it’s important to learn as much as you possibly can and be willing to constantly develop.
+I think it’s important to learn as much as you possibly can and be willing to constantly develop.
 I love to learn new skills and I have been able to do this at Lanes by attending over 80 different training courses, all of which have been instrumental to my personal development.

-Traditionally in this industry typically people would choose one discipline – for example, cameras, jetting, relining or excavation – but I think if you’re multi-skilled then it gives you the best possible chance of building a great career for yourself.
-There’s much more opportunity to make yourself useful and, therefore, move ahead.
-Plus, the knowledge and experience gained by performing multiple roles has helped my management career immensely.
+In this industry people traditionally choose one discipline – for example, cameras, jetting, relining or excavation – but I think if you’re multi-skilled then it gives you the best possible chance of building a great career for yourself.

-Being flexible is also crucial.
+Being flexible is crucial.
 I always look for people who are willing to go with the flow – because change is constant.

 Attitude is more important than skills